Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing: Method

-where \( \mathrm{unit}_{\text{tgt}} \) is the generated target units from the speech-to-unit module, \( spk_{\text{src}} \) is the speaker embedding of the source speech, and \( X_{\text{src}} \) is its mel-spectrogram.
-These features are concatenated to enable in-context learning: the sampled prior is transformed into a mel-spectrogram conditioned on both speaker identity and prosodic information from the reference utterance.
+The condition $\boldsymbol{c}$ consists of the unit embedding sequence from source and target speech, the source speaker embedding $spk_{\text{src}}$ extracted with a pretrained speaker verification model~\cite{wang2023cam++}, and the source mel-spectrogram $X_{\text{src}}$.
+The mel-spectrogram is padded to match the length of the unit sequence, while the speaker embedding is repeated accordingly.
+These features are concatenated channel-wise to enable in-context learning: the sampled prior is transformed into a mel-spectrogram conditioned on both speaker identity and prosodic information from the source speech.

 Although directly training the module on S2ST data is possible, such datasets often contain noise and reverberation, which can impair synthesis quality.
-To address this, we initialize the model with weights trained on multilingual corpus, and fine-tune it with our own semantic units.
+To address this, we initialize the model from a TTS model~\cite{du2024cosyvoice} trained on multilingual corpus, and fine-tune it with necessary adaptations for our semantic unit input.
 This approach allows for robust zero-shot synthesis across diverse speakers and languages.
-The generated mel-spectrogram is then converted to audible waveform via pretrained HiFi-GAN~\cite{kong2020hifi}.
+The generated mel-spectrogram is then converted to audible waveform via a pretrained HiFi-GAN~\cite{kong2020hifi}.